richard-scryber/PaperworkDayDocs/docs/reference/cssproperties/index.md

 ---

-* 'boxed' elements have a non pure inline display, so they encapsulate all their content within a rectangular 'box', e.g. block, or inline-block.
+* 'boxed' encapsulate all their content within a rectangular 'box', e.g. block, or inline-block.